junwatu/recipe-nutritional-analysis/blog/README.md

 ### User Interface

 React is used to build the user interface.
-There is only one file, `App.jsx`, whose main purpose is for the user to input food recipes and then the page will display the nutrition analysis data.
+The main file is `App.jsx`, whose main purpose is for the user to input food recipes and then the page will display the nutrition analysis data.

 ```jsx
 import { useState } from "react";